 FAIR: Administration's Amnesty for Illegal Aliens Officially Underway

-(Washington, DC -- November 17, 2011) New memos issued by the Department of Homeland Security (DHS) confirm that the Obama administration has already begun to implement a backdoor amnesty program for millions of illegal aliens in the United States.
+(November 17, 2011 — Washington, D.C.) - New memos issued by the Department of Homeland Security (DHS) confirm that the Obama administration has already begun to implement a backdoor amnesty program for millions of illegal aliens in the United States.
 Homeland Security officials at the highest levels have already begun training ICE agents on how to administratively close cases and ICE attorneys will immediately begin reviewing incoming deportation cases to determine whether to grant amnesty to illegal aliens.
-The process of dismissing pending deportation cases, which do not meet Homeland Security's definition of a "high priority," will begin in December.
-These latest moves demonstrate the consolidation of all immigration enforcement decisions in the hands of Immigration and Customs Enforcement (ICE), the architect of the administration's amnesty policy.
+The process of dismissing pending deportation cases, which do not meet Homeland Security’s definition of a “high priority,” will begin in December.
+These latest moves demonstrate the consolidation of all immigration enforcement decisions in the hands of Immigration and Customs Enforcement (ICE), the architect of the administration’s amnesty policy.

 “The three memos issued today erase any doubt that the administration is circumventing Congress and granting de facto amnesty to broad categories of illegal aliens, dropping hundreds of thousands of pending cases and refusing to process incoming cases,” charged Dan Stein, president of the Federation for American Immigration Reform (FAIR).
 “The memos also reveal that the administration is carefully orchestrating the work of various federal agencies to ensure that nothing interferes with its plan to grant amnesty and work authorization to illegal aliens.”